kshardha/cicdnewman/README.md

 # About

-Demonstrate use of code pipeline to build, deploy and test an API.
-The testing will conduct functional test suite against our api using Postman collections and the Newman cli testing tool.
+This post will demonstrate use of code pipeline to build, deploy and functionally test an API.
+The testing will conduct functional test suite using a postman collection against our api using the Newman, a command line collection runner that can also be invoked programmatically via node js.

+Why: proliferation of API's is obvious and the need to include functional testing of API's in the devops lifecycle is is a common customer ask.

 # 01 - api creation deployment